 a.
 Readings.
 The nature of this course entails a significant amount of close reading and reflection.
 Students are responsible for anticipating and completing the reading assignments (outlined below) in a timely manner.
 Every student is expected to read and to be prepared to critically expound the work assigned for each class meeting.

 b.
 Seminar presentations/papers.
-At almost every class meeting, an individual student will be responsible for leading the first half of our collective discussion of that week’s reading assignment from our required authors.
+At almost every class meeting, one or more students will be responsible for leading the first part of our collective discussion of that week’s reading assignment from our required readings.
 Students can use the template found later in this syllabus as a rough guide for their presentation.
-All students (including that week’s discussion leader) will prepare and electronically submit to the instructor before the beginning of class a written summary and brief analysis (maximum length of five pages) of that week’s reading assignment.
+All students (including that week’s discussion leader(s)) will prepare and electronically submit to the instructor before the beginning of class a written summary and brief analysis (maximum length of five pages) of that week’s reading assignment.
 The instructor’s evaluation of the student’s collective written summaries and oral presentations (based on the scale √+ = A-; √ = C+; √- = D) will comprise 75% of the course grade.

 c.
 Final take-home essay.
 Instead of an in-class three-hour final examination, you will prepare a final essay wherein you will be expected to synthesize many of the major issues and themes discussed in class and in the required readings, as well as to demonstrate your knowledge of the specific source materials and facts which pertain to those issues and themes.
 Once its topic is assigned (on the final class meeting day), this essay will be delivered to the instructor before the date and time officially mandated for the final examination of this course by the UNC Charlotte administration.
 The final essay is worth 15% of the course grade.